Overview of China's labor laws

 Hiring foreign employees entails several steps and procedures.

-To be eligible for working in China, foreigners should meet the following basic criteria:
+To be eligible for work in China, foreigners should meet the following basic criteria:

 - Possess the requisite professional skill and the corresponding work experience for the work;